KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 #### FETCH Clause

-Used in conjunction with the SELECT and ORDER BY clauses to limit the rows and retrieve a portion of the returning rows
+- Used in conjunction with the SELECT and ORDER BY clauses to limit the rows and retrieve a portion of the returning rows
+- `Null` values are displayed last for ascending sequences and first for descending sequences.

 ```sql
 [OFFSET rows_to_skip ROW[S]]